Agent Skills: Create JIRA Issues from $ARGUMENTS

 Include a Validation Journey when the ticket involves:

-Skip the Validation Journey for:
+Skip the Validation Journey only for:

-• Config-only changes (env vars, CI/CD, feature flags with no code)
+• Config-only changes (env vars, feature flags)

 How to Write